-Management of hypoglycaemia (low blood sugar, less than 4mmol/L)
+Management of hypoglycaemia (low blood sugar, less than 4 mmol/L)

-MILD Conscious and able to swallow MODERATE Conscious and able to swallow, but in need of assistance SEVERE Unconscious and unable to swallow May be fitting Step 1 Administer 20g of fast-acting glucose Choose 1 of the recommended treatments below: Administer 20g of fast-acting glucose in the form of: 2 tubes glucose gel (10g glucose per tube) Ask for help, check airway & Call 999 Administer 1mg of Glucagon intramuscular 6 x dextrose tablets 5 large jelly babies 200mls smooth pure orange juice (small carton) 60mls Lift juice can be dissolved in small How to administer Squeeze the gel into the mouth between the teeth and gums on the lower inner cheeks. injection only if trained and competent to do so and if prescribed If unable to administer glucagon, or the resident unresponsive to treatment Place resident in recovery position until emergency amount of cold water.
-Stop 2 services arrive Blood glucose levels can be re-checked after 10 minutes following glucagon Step 3 When the HYPO has been treated successfully, ALWAYS follow-up with a slower-acting starchy carbohydrate such as: sandwich, medium banana, 2 biscuits, 200mls glass of milk, or meal, if due.
+MILD MODERATE SEVERE Conscious and able Conscious and able Unconscious and unable to swallow to swallow, but in need to swallow of assistance May be fitting Step 1 Administer 20g of Administer 20g of Ask for help, fast-acting glucose fast-acting glucose in check airway the form of: & Call 999 Choose 1 of 2 tubes glucose gel Administer 1mg of the recommended (10g glucose per tube) Glucagon intramuscular treatments below: injection only if trained How to administer • 6 x dextrose tablets and competent to do so Squeeze the gel into the mouth • 5 large jelly babies and if prescribed between the teeth and gums on the lower inner cheeks. • 200mls smooth pure orange If unable to administer juice (small carton) glucagon, or the resident 60mls Lift juice unresponsive to treatment • Place resident in recovery position until emergency can be dissolved in small amount of cold water. services arrive Step 2 • Wait 15 minutes before re-checking glucose levels • Blood glucose levels can be re-checked after 10 minutes • If glucose remains less than 4.0 mmols/L, or no physical following glucagon improvement; REPEAT STEP 1 STEP 1 can be done up to 3 times, BUT if no improvement, or condition deteriorates, CALL 999 for emergency assistance

+Step 3

+When the HYPO has been treated successfully, ALWAYS follow-up with a slower-acting starchy carbohydrate such as: sandwich, medium banana, 2 biscuits, 200mls glass of milk, or meal, if due.
 When hypo event is resolved document actions.

-ALWAYS INVESTIGATE THE CAUSE OF HYPO .
+ALWAYS INVESTIGATE THE CAUSE OF HYPO.
 If no obvious cause, or there has been two or more episodes, contact the GP or, if appropriate, the Community Diabetes Team to review medication.